calaldees/teachingWorkshops/teacherEducation/literacy.md

 ### Computer Science Phrases (20min)

-I want explicitly incite you to explore/exercise your Computer Science terminology as part of this session.
+I want to explicitly incite you to explore/exercise your Computer Science terminology as part of this session. e.g. give them two statements and ask them which one is technical and correct and why.

 * Examples of real computer science language
     * _do, while_ is an iteration pattern